Automated Phone Systems for Doctors’ Offices

 It’s easy to intercept the phone lines feeding the fax.
 First of all, traditional fax machines leave patient information open to anyone with access to the fax machine area.
 And even if a perpetrator doesn’t have access to the fax machine, all they have to do is tap into the telephone box at the street level to intercept all your faxes.

 With an internet fax service, faxes are routed online where data servers are offsite and difficult to hack.
-Telzio provides a virtual fax system that is part of your main phone system.
+Telzio provides a virtual fax system that is part of your HIPAA phone system.
 All your fax documents are managed online through an easy-to-use portal.
 You can manage your faxes online, receive them by email, and upload documents from your computer for sending.
 You can even forward faxes to other staff members through the portal, without having to print the document.
-Using fax also reinforces the need for your phone service to be HIPAA compliant.
+Using fax also reinforces the need for your healthcare phone system to be HIPAA compliant.

 Related: How to Send a Fax Online